Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/papi.md

 ## Introduction

 PlaceholderAPI (sometimes referred to as PAPI) is a plugin library that allows servers to display information from many plugins using a common format.

-Placeholders for individual plugins is downloaded and installed via the eCloud in-game (`/papi ecloud download [expansion]`) or added by a plugin developer.
+Placeholders for individual plugins are downloaded and installed via the eCloud in-game (`/papi ecloud download [expansion]`) or added by a plugin developer.

 ---